Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING SEO.md

 **Uses synonyms**: no

-**When applies**: If there is a text of at least 100 words and a keyword.
+**When it applies**: If there is a text of at least 100 words and a keyword.

 **Name in code**: KeywordDensityAssessment